CBMasri/rest-api-builder/README.md

 `resource.actionWithId(id[, data, config])`

-An id wil be required for `retrieve`, `create`, `update`, `partialUpdate`, `destroy`, or if a custom `path` is used which contains at least one named segment.
+An id wil be required for `retrieve`, `update`, `partialUpdate`, `destroy`, or if a custom `path` is used which contains at least one named segment.
 If multiple named segments are defined in `path`, this argument should be an object whose keys map to each segment.

 ```js
 const resource = builder.create({